Flying across multiple time zones affects your body’s circadian rhythms (your body’s internal clock) leaving you with jet lag disorder.

 If you aren’t sure what time it is in the UK ask one of the flight attendants who will know.

-Doing this will help to get your body used to the new time as soon as possible.
-Also try to stop think “what time is it back home?” which won’t help either.
+Also try to stop thinking “what time is it back home?” which won’t help either.

 Don’t drink alcohol

-On a flight I have leaned through experience not to drink alcohol, tea, cola or anything that contains caffeine.
+On a flight, I have learned through experience not to drink alcohol, tea, cola or anything that contains caffeine.
 I generally only drink water and the occasional fruit juice which I have found makes me cope with jet lag better.

 Try to take it easy

-Many people find that using Melatonin helps to get your body’s rhythm back to normal quickly.
-Melatonin is the substance that you body produces to tell the body it is time to sleep.
-You can buy Melatonin tablets and Melatonin patches which are quite inexpensive so give them a try.
+Many people find that using Melatonin (and Tylenol PM) helps to get your body’s circadian rhythm back to normal quickly.
+Melatonin is the substance that your body produces to tell the body it is time to sleep.
+You can buy Melatonin tablets and Melatonin patches on Amazon which are quite inexpensive so give them a try.

-The National Sleep Foundation have an interesting article on Jet Lag and Sleep which is worth reading.
+The National Sleep Foundation has an interesting article on Jet Lag and Sleep which is worth reading.